- Purpose and Applicability

 Reconsent and Ongoing Subject Communication

-Throughout the course of a study, subjects may need to be informed about new information or consent may need to be revisited due to fluctuating decision-making capacity [see Diminished or Fluctuating Consent Capacity and use of a Legally Authorized Representative (LAR)] or because a child subject has reached the age of majority (see Children under Protected and Vulnerable Populations).
+Throughout the course of a study, subjects may need to be informed about new information or consent may need to be revisited due to fluctuating decision-making capacity [Diminished or Fluctuating Consent Capacity and use of a Legally Authorized Representative (LAR)] or because a child subject has reached the age of majority (review the section on Children under Protected and Vulnerable Populations).
 In these situations, it is important for subjects to be able to reaffirm their willingness to participate in research.

 The regulations do not provide details about how new information should be provided and do not specifically mention “reconsent”, although the Secretary’s Advisory Committee on Human Research Protections (SACHRP) provides recommendations on reconsent.
 Ultimately, it is up to the IRB to determine whether reconsent is required and to identify the most appropriate method for communicating new or revised information.
 In making this determination, the IRB should consider: